dev-cafe/autocmake/README.md

 - [mathlib-tester](https://github.com/miroi/mathlibs-tester)
 - [Fortran Input Reader](https://github.com/miroi/fortran_input_reader)

-If you use Autocmake, please a link to your project via a pull request.
+If you use Autocmake, please link to your project via a pull request.